neumino/thinky/documentation/introduction.md

     - Tables are automatically created.
     - Indexes for joins are automatically created.
 - __Less headaches__
-    - It validates documents before saving them, which saves you from saving incoherent data.
+    - It validates documents before saving them, which prevents you from saving incoherent data.
     - You do not have to remember the name of all your foreign keys.
     - Cursors are by default automatically coerced to arrays.
 - __Easy to learn__